What is congenital athymia?

 Important Safety Information

 Graft versus Host Disease (GVHD): RETHYMIC may cause or make pre-existing GVHD worse.
 Your child will be monitored for GVHD and treated if needed.
-Symptoms of GVHD may include fever, rash, enlarged lymph nodes, inflammation of the gastrointestinal system and/or diarrhea.
+Symptoms of GVHD may include fever, rash, swollen lymph nodes, inflammation of the digestive system, and/or diarrhea.

-Autoimmune Disorders: Autoimmune-related adverse events occurred in patients treated with RETHYMIC.
-These events included: low platelets, low white blood cells, protein in urine, low red blood cells, hair loss, poor thyroid function, inflammation of liver, inflammation of the joints, inflammation of the spinal cord, loss of pigment in the skin, eyes and hair, overactive thyroid function, and loss of function of the ovaries.
-Your doctor will monitor your child regularly including performing blood tests.
+Autoimmune Disorders: Autoimmune-related side effects (when your immune system attacks healthy cells by mistake) occurred in patients treated with RETHYMIC.
+These included low platelets, white blood cells, or red blood cells; protein in the urine; hair loss; poor thyroid function; inflammation of the liver, joints, or spinal cord; loss of pigment in the skin, eyes and hair; overactive thyroid function; and loss of function of the ovaries.
+Your doctor will monitor your child regularly.

-Cytomegalovirus (CMV) Infection: In clinical studies with RETHYMIC, 4 out of 4 patients with pre-existing CMV infection prior to the implantation with RETHYMIC died.
-Talk to your doctor about the benefits/risks of treatment if your child has pre-existing CMV infection.
+Cytomegalovirus (CMV) Infection: In clinical studies, 4 out of 4 patients with CMV infection prior to treatment with RETHYMIC died.

-Cancer: Due to your child’s weakened immune system, there is increased risk of developing certain cancers.
-Your child’s doctor will monitor your child through testing for Epstein-Barr virus (EBV) and cytomegalovirus (CMV), which are two viruses that can cause cancer.
+Cancer: Due to your child’s weakened immune system, there is an increased risk of developing blood cancer.
+Your child’s doctor will monitor your child through testing for Epstein-Barr virus and CMV, which are two viruses that can cause cancer.

-Transmission of Serious Infections: Because RETHYMIC is made from human tissue, and animal products are used in the manufacturing process, transmission of infectious diseases may occur.
+Transmission of Serious Infections and Transmissible Infectious Diseases: Because RETHYMIC is made from human tissue, and animal products are used in the manufacturing process, transmission of infectious diseases may occur.

-Anti-HLA Antibodies: Prior to receiving RETHYMIC your child will be tested for HLA antibodies, which are proteins that may be present in your child’s blood.
-If your child has these antibodies, he/she will need to receive RETHYMIC from a donor that does not express those HLA proteins.
+Anti-HLA Antibodies: Before receiving RETHYMIC, your child will be tested for HLA antibodies, which are proteins that may be present in your child’s blood.
+If your child has these antibodies, your child should receive RETHYMIC from a specific donor, which will be determined by your child’s doctor.

-Deaths: 105 children participated in the clinical studies of RETHYMIC.
-29 of the patients died, including 23 in the first year after implantation of RETHYMIC.
+Deaths: Of the 105 children who participated in the clinical studies, 29 patients died, including 23 in the first year after implantation of RETHYMIC.

 You are encouraged to report side effects to the FDA at 1-800-FDA-1088 or www.fda.gov/safety/medwatch.